 - To control temperatures in glycol heat tracing systems, HAT valves will maintain the discharge temperature.
 When glycol temperature exceeds the setpoint, the valve will modulate closed.
 As heat loss occurs and glycol cools to below the setpoint, the valve will open to allow warmer glycol to circulate.

 - HAT valves can act as freeze protection for condensate systems.
-HAT valves open when temperatures fall to allow condensate to discharge before freezing.
+The valves open when temperatures fall to allow condensate to discharge before freezing.

 - In commercial aircraft, high temperature water can unexpectedly travel to the cold water lines.
 HAT valves on cold water lines will limit flow when excessive temperatures are detected, preventing scalding of passengers and crew.